 The snow leopard prefers its wild prey – and may depend on it for its survival – but the cat will occasionally take down livestock when presented with the opportunity during a hunt.

-Because these families typically live on less than $2 per day, the loss of even a single animal can create great financial hardship.
-Herders may retaliate against snow leopards to protect their animals, or set steel-jaw traps to stop the cats before they get too close.
+The loss of even a single animal can create great financial hardship to herder families.
+They may retaliate against snow leopards to protect their animals, or set steel-jaw traps to stop the cats before they get too close.

 Our community-managed livestock insurance program breaks this vicious circle.
 Its operates on a village level, and works much like any other insurance scheme.